vinhkhuc/lbfgs4j/README.md

-This is a direct Java port of [liblbfgs](http://www.chokkan.org/software/liblbfgs/).
+This is a direct Java port of [liblbfgs](http://www.chokkan.org/software/liblbfgs/), a library of Limited-memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS).

 ### Build
 <pre>